The series of founder’s dilemmas as shown in Startup Ssn 2(Tv Series)

 i.
 Investor vs CTO

-Secondly there’s a relationship and also role dilemma when the team has to decide whether they should have truce with their biggest competitor(one who tried to even kill them!) and merge to become the biggest currency & commerce giant in US.
+Secondly, there’s a relationship and role dilemma when the team has to decide whether they should have a truce with their biggest competitor(one who tried to even kill them!) and merge to become the biggest currency & commerce giant in the US.
 Understandably Izzy has reservations because I mean the guys killed her sister to prove a point!
-But the team insists business wise it makes sense in order for them to achieve their scaling goals.
-At one scene, Izzy is seen to be hurt when her first team(the 2 founders) agree with Wes(the new guy) and she proposes that they go talk separately about it but the new investor Wes states that they are now no longer 3 but 4 and they agree to a vote to settle it.
+But the team insists that business-wise it makes sense for them to achieve their scaling goals.
+In one scene, Izzy is seen to be hurt when her first team(the 2 founders) agree with Wes(the new guy) and she proposes that they go talk separately about it but the new investor Wes states that they are no longer 3 but 4 and they agree to a vote to settle it.

 ii.
 Vera & Bodgen

-This brother & sister duo face their biggest dilemma yet as Bodgen thinks his sister has grown too soft when she chooses ‘gentle’ ways to deal with the competition(Araknet) much to Bodgen’s disappointment.
-Vera even calls to the country their company(nice for crime empire)’s head to settle things down.
-But despite clear orders for Bodgen to let the fight go, Bodgen collects his top men and they raid Araknet’s home and have a shootdown where Ronald is almost killed and Bodgen is killed.
+This brother & sister duo faces their biggest dilemma yet as Bodgen thinks his sister has grown too soft when she chooses ‘gentle’ ways to deal with the competition(Araknet) much to Bodgen’s disappointment.
+Vera even calls their company(nice for crime empire)’s head to settle things down.
+But despite clear orders for Bodgen to let the fight go, Bodgen collects his top men and they raid Araknet’s home and have a shoot-down where Ronald is almost killed and Bodgen is killed.

 iii.
 Ronald & Wes (COO & Investor)

-From the start Ronald has never clearly had a defined job title and job description.
+From the start, Ronald has never clearly had a defined job title and job description.
 How would you describe the drug lord who shoots and threatens everyone for you?
-Despite the fact that Ronald has done alot for the team including putting his team in danger, the new investor disrespects him and we see Ronald feeling like an outsider in his own company that he brought together.
-This dilemma comes from the mix between social relationships and business relationships that Wasseman talks about in pg 119 & later on in the book.
-Most startups actually don’t clearly define roles and decision making structures for the new team that lead to such issues.
+Even though Ronald has done a lot for the team, the new investor disrespects him and we see Ronald feeling like an outsider in his own company that he brought together.
+This dilemma comes from the mix of social relationships and business relationships that Wasseman talks about on pg 119 & later on in the book.
+Most startups don’t clearly define roles and decision-making structures for the new team, which leads to such issues.

 R is for Reward Dilemmas

-Reward dilemmas are not as intense in the series as of this new season.
+Reward dilemmas are not as intense in the series this new season, but here are some;

 i.
 Ronald’s buyout- When Ronald asks for a buyout from Araknet, the team has to decide what amount or package to allocate to him based on his contribution to the company.
 While we’re not told the exact terms, Nick(CEO) calls it a healthy offer.

 ii.
 Alex’s buyout- The young coder decides to leave the corrupt company and asks for a buyout as Darknet’s traction picks up.
-His ask is denied by Vera the Chairman of the Board until he meets her demands as they were stipulated in his buyout/exit terms and conditions document.
+Until he fulfills her demands as stipulated in his buyout/exit terms and conditions document, Vera, the Chairman of the Board, denies his request.
 He is thus stuck with the company and can’t leave until Darknet achieves the stipulated numbers.

-All in all, I truly enjoyed this new season and as a growing entrepreneur too, I can only wish and pray for more startup movies and seasons from the ooh great Hollywood!
+All in all, I truly enjoyed this new season and as a growing entrepreneur too, I can only wish and pray for more startup movies and shows from Hollywood and beyond!